emiracherif/ONTdeCIPHER/README.md

 ```
 To use this version of sniffles, you can provid the absolute path to `absulote_path_to/Sniffles-master/bin/sniffles` in the `config.txt` file.

+**MAFFT and Pangolin**

+If you are amplifying and analyzing environmental or wastewater samples with fragmented genomes, you may need to modify some mafft and pangolin options.

+So you can choose the percentage of ambiguous nucleotides to tolerate by modifying `maxambiguous =` (mafft config), `max-ambig =` (pangolin config) in the config.txt file.

+You can also choose the minimum query length allowed for Pangolin lineage assignment by modifying in the config.txt file the `min-length` option.

+In addition to pangoLEARN, you can perform the lineage inference using UShER (Ultrafast Sample placement on Existing tRee) by activating in the config.txt the `--usher` option (https://github.com/yatisht/usher).

 ## References
 ### Pre-processing and quality control